MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPClientSidePage.md

 ### -PromoteAs
 Allows to promote the page for a specific purpose (HomePage | NewsPage)

+Only applicable to: SharePoint Online, SharePoint Server 2019

 ```yaml
 Type: ClientSidePagePromoteType
 Parameter Sets: (All)